hperrin/svelte-material-ui/README.md

 # Svelte 5

 SMUI v8 requires Svelte 5.
+This is the documentation for v8, which is still in development (and is currently in a prerelease state).

-If you are using Svelte 4, you can use SMUI v7.
-Check out the [v7 branch](https://github.com/hperrin/svelte-material-ui/tree/v7).
+If you are using Svelte 4, you can use SMUI v7, which is the current stable version.
+Check out the [v7 branch](https://github.com/hperrin/svelte-material-ui/tree/v7) for the current docs.

 # Migration